limitedbyinfinitystudio/Call-Notes/PRIVACY.md

 Required for detecting when incoming and outgoing calls are made for the purpose of showing notifications allowing contextual addition of notes in the Application.

-Changes to this privacy policy
+Changes to this privacy policy:
 The Owner reserves the right to make changes to this privacy policy at any time by notifying its Users on this page and possibly within this Application.
 It is strongly recommended to check this page often, referring to the date of the last modification listed at the bottom.

 Should the changes affect processing activities performed on the basis of the User’s consent, the Owner shall collect new consent from the User, where required.